dpack1/jest-testing-demo/README.md

 npm test
 ```
 This will run all the test files and show you the results in the terminal.

-## What You'll Learn
-- **Level 100: Jest Setup and Basics** – Learn how to install Jest, write your first test, and run it in a project.
-- **Level 200: Harnessing** – Understand how to isolate code and test it in controlled environments, including mock functions for external dependencies.
-- **Level 300: Mocking**– Dive deep into Jest’s mocking capabilities, learning how to mock functions and simulate various scenarios to ensure the correctness of your code.

 ## Level 100: Introduction to Jest
 ### What You’ll Do: